Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/01 - Linux-Unix Basics/README.md

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a fellow should be able to do the following:
+After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following:

+1. An exercise that covers the following operations:
-- Create directories
+  - Creating directories
-- Find files and directories
+  - Finding files and directories
-- Find text in files
+  - Finding text in files
-- Create and mount devices/partitions
+  - Creating and mounting devices/partitions
-- View the list of running processes
+  - Viewing the list of running processes
-- Terminate a running process
+  - Terminating a running process
-- Redirect output to a file
+  - Redirecting output to a file
-- Run a process with ENV variables
+  - Running a process with ENV variables
-- Run process in the background
+  - Running process in the background
-- Send a signal to a running process
+  - Sending a signal to a running process
-- Schedule a process to be run at a given time
+  - Scheduling a process to be run at a given time
-- Install, uninstall software packages
+  - Installing and uninstalling software packages

 **Objectives**